GrassBlock1/rbw-ssh-askpass/README.md

 - An item named with private_key file name and it has "passphrase" field in Bitwarden vault

 ## Usage
+> [!
+NOTE ]
+> A non-binary version is available at [askpass.sh](askpass.sh).
+> To get started, simply download it in somewhere and set the `SSH_ASKPASS` environment variable to the path of the script.

 1. clone the repository
 2. run `go build` to build the binary